fcrepo4-exts/fcrepo-transform/README.md

 </bean>
 ```

-If you customize the spring configuration, it is generally recommended to put your customization in a directory outside of the JVM container, such as `/etc/fcrepo/spring/transform.xml`.
+If you customize the spring configuration, it is generally recommended to put your customization in a separate, system directory such as `/etc/fcrepo/spring/transform.xml`.
 Then, you can add the following to your `JAVA_OPTS`: `-Dfcrepo.spring.transform.configuration=file:/etc/fcrepo/spring/transform.xml`.

 ## Maintainers